What I Don’t Believe: Heresy and Apostasy

 (h) Universalism – belief that everyone is saved regardless of what they believe

-(i) Ecumenism/Syncretism – merging of diverse faiths (note: classical ecumenism was cooperation between different Christian denominations, contemporary ecumenism is merging of Christian and non-Christian religions)
+(i) Ecumenism/Syncretism – merging of diverse faiths (note: classical ecumenism was cooperation between different Christian denominations, contemporary ecumenism includes merging of Christian and non-Christian religions under the umbrella of the Roman Catholic Church)

 (j) Happiness Gospel / Easy-Believism / Cheep Grace – this says that if you follow these steps or join this church (or sometimes even “receive Jesus”), then your life will be carefree and full of happiness.
 Tell that to Stephen or any of the other martyrs who have died for the sake of the cross.
 While there are innumerable benefits and blessings to following Jesus, there is also pruning, correction, and persecution.